 The Coalition is made up of local, state, regional, and national non-governmental organizations committed to seeking improved Maryland climate policy and protection.
-Organizations are encouraged to become members and supporters of the Coalition, individuals are invited to sign on to letters of support, petitions, etc. For-profit allies are encouraged to become Coalition supporters.
+Organizations are encouraged to become members of the Coalition, individuals are invited to sign on to letters of support, petitions, etc.

 As a member, the organization commits to joining the monthly full Coalition conference call, in-person meetings, and participation in one of the committees, policy or grassroots.
 Membership also means that the organization will leverage their database and listserv to recruit attendees for events and rallies, and gather signatures for sign on letters.
 As a member of the Coalition, some of the benefits included are: